 Credit points: 15

 Data Mining refers to various techniques which can be used to uncover hidden information from a database.
 The data to be mined may be complex data including big data, multimedia, spatial and temporal data, biological and health data.
 Data Mining has evolved from several areas including: databases, artificial intelligence, algorithms, information retrieval and statistics.
-This subject is designed to provide graduate students with a solid understanding of data mining concepts and tools.
-The subject covers data preprocessing, data classification, association rule mining, and clustering algorithms and techniques.
-Domain applications of data mining techniques will be addressed in this subject.
+This subject is designed to provide students with a solid understanding of data mining concepts and tools.
+The subject covers algorithms and techniques for data preprocessing, data classification, association rule mining, and data clustering.
+The subject also covers domain applications where data mining techniques are used.

 SchoolSchool Engineering&Mathematical Sciences

 Prerequisites CSE1OOF or CSE4OOF or CSE5CES or equivalent (discuss with subject coordinator)

 |Readings||Introduction to Data Mining||Recommended||Tan, PN, Steinback, M & Kumar, V; 2006||MORGAN KAUFMANN|

 |Readings||Data Mining: Concepts and Techniques||Recommended||Jiawei Han, Micheline Kamber and Jian Pei; 2011||Morgan Kaufmann|

 01. Perform critical and effective data- preprocessing tasks.